Show by Label

 Building the 10MHz probe

-The basic schematic is the same as the 100MHz probe, so it can be built on the same PCB, but there several part value differences.
+The basic schematic is the same as the 100MHz probe, so it can be built on the same PCB, but there are several part and part value differences.

 Building the 1MHz probe